loneicewolf/Shout-Outs/README.md

 # To a true best friend!
 Helping me learn new languages;
 You make my day by just being here, You are important, Take care of yourself!
-You matter a lot; Slava Ukraini and Slava You! :D
+You matter a lot; Slava Ukraini and Slava You! :D ..Even if me not chatted much with you!
+I still respect and really admire you!
+Do know that, tovarich!
+Take care, and I might say that many times xD anyway!
+Jane out! __You matter, Lots! <3__

 _____